AlexanderLJohnstone/starlingtechtest/src/starlingtestapp/README.md

 ## Testing
 Testing of this application can be done locally using docker however I have implemented it so you can see a call to the API gateway.
 You can run this using AWS client that will automatically find your stack url (in case it changes).
 But for ease of use I've hard coded the URL for you.
-The API is, and will continue to run, at https://zg24vmagbh.execute-api.us-east-1.amazonaws.com/Prod/round To run the tests you must use pylint from the root directory:
+The API is, and will continue to run, at https://zg24vmagbh.execute-api.us-east-1.amazonaws.com/Prod/round To run the tests you must use pylint from the starlingtestapp directory:

-URL="{url}" AUTH="{Starling Sandbox customer auth}" python -m pytest tests/integration -v URL="https://zg24vmagbh.execute-api.us-east-1.amazonaws.com/Prod/round" AUTH="{}" python3 -m pytest tests/integration -vv
+URL="{url}" AUTH="{Starling Sandbox customer auth}" python -m pytest tests/integration -v

+URL="https://zg24vmagbh.execute-api.us-east-1.amazonaws.com/Prod/round" AUTH="{}" python3 -m pytest tests/integration -vv